How to Get Around an Instagram Ban

 On the other hand, using a reliable VPN service might do the trick.
 A VPN hides your IP, creating another reliable option.

-There are numerous VPN services out there, and the fact is not all of them can beat Instagram.
-Keep in mind that Facebook owns Instagram, and they have sophisticated ways to see when users are trying to hide their IP addresses.
+There are numerous VPN services out there, and the fact is that not all of them can beat Instagram.
+Keep in mind that Meta owns Instagram and Facebook, meaning they have sophisticated ways to see when users are trying to hide their IP addresses.

 The good news is that some VPN services have comprehensive protocols too.
 For example, ExpressVPN is often the go-to for Instagram users struggling with an IP ban.
-They publish apps for Android, iPhone, as well as extensions for Chrome
+They publish apps for Android, iPhone, Mac, Windows, and extensions for Chrome.

 You Might Just Try Waiting